dalmo1991/superflexPy/doc/popular_models.rst

 the final model output.

-Comparing the two panels in the figure, the only difference is the presence of the two transparent element that are needed to fill the "gaps" that, otherwise, will be present in the structure (see :ref:`unit`).
+Comparing the two panels in the figure, the only difference is the presence of the two transparent elements that are needed to fill the "gaps" that, otherwise, will be present in the structure (see :ref:`unit`).

 Elements creation